 Generally, yes, an employer can require employees to be clean-shaven.
 For safety reasons, there are few alternatives.
-If it is merely part of the company "look" that employees be clean-shaven, and if your facial hair is part of a religious obligation, then you may try asking the employer for a...Read more »
+If it is merely part of the company "look" that employees be clean-shaven, and if your facial hair is part of a religious obligation, then you may try asking the...Read more »

 Yes, most employment is "at will" with exceptions, and this is not one of them The employer may fire an employee for any reason, even if that reason is irrational, or for no reason at all.
-Common exceptions are the employer can't fire someone because of race or gender, etc. So, yes, the employer...Read more »
+Common exceptions are the employer can't fire someone because of race or gender, etc. So,...Read more »